Topological Criteria for Hypothesis Testing with Finite-Precision Measurements: Main results

 These results are readily applicable to the example from the introduction, since the parameter space $[0,1]$ with the Euclidean topology is homeomorphic to the set of Bernoulli distributions equipped with the weak topology.
 The hypothesis $H_1$ in (\ref{eqn:ex:untestable}) is not $F_\sigma$, so there does not exist a consistent FP-test for this problem.
 The hypotheses from (\ref{eqn:ex:fsigma}) are both $F_\sigma$ so there exists a consistent test, but no form of uniform error control is possible since neither $H_0$ nor $H_1$ is closed.
 In (\ref{eqn:ex:closed}) $H_0$ is closed, so there exists a consistent FP-test with uniform error control under $H_0$.
 Both hypotheses of (\ref{eqn:ex:clopen}) are clopen in the relative topology on $W$, so there exists a consistent FP-test with the type of error control as in Theorem \ref{thm:testable_iff_weakly_clopen}, but uniform consistency as in Theorem \ref{thm:testable_iff_weakly_separated} is not feasible.
 In (\ref{eqn:ex:separated}) the two hypotheses are relatively compact and have disjoint closures in the ambient space, so there exists a uniformly consistent test.

 In general, these sufficient conditions for various types of testability are not constructive: the tests of Theorems \ref{thm:discernible_iff_weakly_fsigma}, \ref{thm:testable_iff_weakly_closed} and \ref{thm:testable_iff_weakly_clopen} are constructed by expressing the hypotheses in terms of the subbasis elements $\{\PP\in W : \PP(A)>q\}$ of the weak topology.
 For example, in Theorem \ref{thm:testable_iff_weakly_closed} one might know that $H_1$ is open without knowing an explicit representation in terms of the subbasis elements.
-However, for the examples (\ref{eqn:ex:untestable})--(\ref{eqn:ex:clopen}) these subbasis representations are easily derived, allowing us to give explicit tests, following the constructions in the proofs.
-We leave this as an exercise to the reader.
+However, for the examples (\ref{eqn:ex:fsigma}), (\ref{eqn:ex:closed}) and (\ref{eqn:ex:clopen}) these subbasis representations are easily derived, allowing us to give explicit tests, following the constructions in the proofs.
+We explicitly provide the test for the pair of hypotheses $H_0 = [0,1]\cap \QQ$ and $H_1 = [0,1] \cap (\QQ + \sqrt{2})$ of (\ref{eqn:ex:clopen}) in Example \ref{ex:fsigma} below.
 The test of Theorem \ref{thm:testable_iff_weakly_separated} requires the computation of the BL-distance between the empirical measure and the hypotheses, which might be computationally intractable as well.